cjacker/opensource-toolchain-bouffalo-lab/README.md

 - For BL602, I have a 'XT-BL12' devboard, **Plug it in PC USB port, Hold the 'D8' (GPIO8) button down, press and release 'EN' button, then release 'D8' (GPIO8) button.**
 - For BL808, such as Sipeed M1S Dock, **Use 'UART' typec port to plug in PC USB Port, Hold 'BOOT' button down, press and release 'RESET' button, then release 'BOOT' button.**

-In short, if devboard has 'BOOT' button, "hold BOOT button down and power it" will enter UART programming mode, actually it equals to "hold BOOT button down and power it".
+In short, if devboard has 'BOOT' button, "hold BOOT button down and power it" will enter UART programming mode, actually it equals to "hold BOOT button down and toggle RESET button".

 Then you can program it with `make flash`, it will invoke 'BLFlashCommand' to program BL chips.